Rubberazer/JETGPIO/README.md

     sudo make
     sudo make install

 That's it, the library should be installed and ready to be used.
-Make will detect your model automatically but if that does not happen and you are completely sure about the family your machine belongs to, you can always force compilation for a specific model, see below.

-For Orin Nano/NX:

-    sudo make orin

-For Nano:

-    sudo make nano

-Finally install:

-    sudo make install

-To uninstall the library:

-    sudo make uninstall

 <h2 align="left">HOW TO:</h2>